-A printed copy of your paper is due in class on Wednesday, October 19, 2016.
-You must also submit an electronic version of the same paper to the D2L assignment folder named "Research Paper - Final Draft" by midnight on October 19.
+Due by the end of day on Wednesday, March 22, 2017.
+Submit to D2L assignment folder named "Research Paper - Final Draft."
 You may submit your paper any time prior to the due date.
-The grading rubric for the final draft of the research paper is shown in a separate document under the research paper instructions, which is located in the course web pages under the homework link.
+The grading rubric for the final draft of the research paper is shown in a separate document under the research paper instructions, which is located in the course content section.
 20 Points are awarded for submitting the final draft on time.
 The remaining 130 points are based on the paper content.